-On June 30, 2020 the Company moved headquarters from Tulsa, Oklahoma to Ann Arbor, Michigan at which time the Company terminated the lease agreement in Tulsa.
+On September 30, 2020, the Company moved headquarters from Tulsa, Oklahoma to Ann Arbor, Michigan at which time the Company terminated the lease agreement in Tulsa.
 The Company continued to occupy the office space in Ann Arbor under the lease agreement that was executed on December 3, 2019.
-The Company signed a one-year lease in Ann Arbor, Michigan commencing January 1, 2020 with an annual rent obligation of \$15,120 (\$1,260 per month).
-The Company has renewed the Ann Arbor lease for 2021 under the same terms.
-Rent expense for the office operating leases was \$7,560 and \$18,032 for the six months ended June 30, 2021 and 2020, respectively.
+The Company signed a one-year lease in Ann Arbor, Michigan commencing January 1, 2020, with an annual rent obligation of \$15,120 (\$1,260 per month).
+The Company renewed the Ann Arbor lease for 2021 under the same terms.
+Rent expense for the office operating leases was \$11,340 and \$22,134 for the nine months ended September 30, 2021 and 2020, respectively.
+On September 30, 2021, the Company received \$45,000 to vacate the leased space and assign the lease to a third party, which is recorded as other income in the condensed consolidated statements of operations.
+The Company is currently leasing office space in Ann Arbor on a month-to-month basis at a rate of \$800 per month.